-Understanding Security profile parameters 2-1
+Understanding Security profiles.
+2-1

 Configuring a Security profile 2-4

 Activating a Security profile 2-7

-Using the Full Access profile 2-7
+Using the Full Access profile.
+2-7

-Understanding Security profile parameters
+Understanding Security profiles

 A Security profile consists of parameters you can set to control access to the MAX.
 All Security profiles are located below the Security menu of the System profile in the MAX configuration interface.
 Table 2-1 lists the parameters in a Security profile.